-In addition to my love of eggs and breakfast foods, I eat a MASSIVE amount of hard boiled eggs — like sometimes more than one per day!
-Since I love eggs, hard boiled eggs seem to be the perfect snack choice when I’m rushed.
-They require no prep-work (except peeling them) they are healthy, protein-packed, low/no sugar, and they can easily be prepared ahead of time and stored in the fridge for several days.
+They require no prep-work (except peeling them), they are healthy, protein-packed, low/no sugar, and they can easily be prepared ahead of time and stored in the fridge for several days.

 - mini muffin tin

-- while eggs bake, fill a large bowl with ice and cold water
+- While eggs bake, fill a large bowl with ice water

-- when the eggs are finished, remove them from the oven immediately and quickly transfer them into the ice water (you'll want to use tongs or an Ove Glove
+- When eggs are finished baking, remove them from the oven and immediately transfer them into the ice water (you'll want to use tongs or an Ove Glove)

 - Let the eggs sit in ice water for at least 10 minutes